 Change can often be a scary thing.
 Recovery from addiction is a radical change from the life you knew, and so brings many fears along with it.
 With sobriety, life will continue to have the same ups and downs, but you will no longer have the ability to escape.

 A truly courageous person is not someone without fear, but someone able to feel fear, but still move forward doing what’s right for them.
-Here are some ways to take charge over your fear, and not feel held back as you work on recovery.
+Here are some ways to take charge of your fear, and not feel held back as you work on recovery.

 When you feel fear, don’t react to it without first thinking through.
-What in your current environment may be causing your fear to rise?
+What is your current environment that may be causing your fear to rise?
 What thoughts are going on in your head when you feel afraid?
 Sometimes you may think you are afraid of a surface issue, like being embarrassed in public, but deeper self-reflection points towards a deeper root cause, like a low-self image or a sense of insecurity.

 Feeling afraid that you will never have fun if you give up your substance abuse lifestyle might be connected to a deeper fear that you won’t be capable of the change.
 Understanding the root causes of your fear is an important first step in figuring out what you can do to lighten the fear so it no longer keeps you from moving towards that which is scary but also life-giving.

 Journaling can be a really helpful tool in helping your sort through the root causes of your fear.
 You can also use mindfulness, trying to objectively allow the fear to sit with you without judgment, to gain some control and awareness of the fear within.
 If you have a root fear that is speaking disempowering lies, “speak back” with a clear declaration of your worth and ability.